 Always access our website by typing our website address into your web browser.
 Never go to our website from a link in an email and then enter personal details.

-Once you have logged in to the Mobile banking app, do not leave your mobile device unattended or let any else use your mobile device.
-Also ensure that you log out of the Mobile banking app once you have finished and do not leave the Mobile banking app running in the background whilst logged in.
+Once you have logged in to the Mobile app, do not leave your mobile device unattended or let any else use your mobile device.
+Also ensure that you log out of the Mobile app once you have finished and do not leave the Mobile app running in the background whilst logged in.

 You may be responsible for unauthorised payments made from your accounts if you have not kept your mobile devices and your security details safe.